-- A reexamination mark or a deferred examination mark replaces the original final examination mark.
-The revised final grade is included in the computation of the GPA. - When a student has a deferred, incomplete or a missing grade, the GPA is not computed until a final grade is reported. - Grades of IN5 are counted as numeric grades of 0.00 in the computation - Grades of W (withdrew) are excluded from the computation of the - Grades of CR and NC are not included in the computation of any GPA. - Any GPA is rounded to the nearest decimal place using standard rounding rules - that is it is rounded up with a value of 5 or greater in the first nonsignificant place and rounded down with a value of 4 or less in the first nonsignificant place
+- c.
+A reexamination mark or a deferred examination mark replaces the original final examination mark.
+The revised final grade is included in the computation of the GPA. - d.
+When a student has a deferred, incomplete or a missing grade, the GPA is not computed until a final grade is reported. - e.
+Grades of IN5 are counted as numeric grades of 0.00 in the computation of any GPA. - f.
+Grades of W (withdrew) are excluded from the computation of the GPA - g.
+Grades of CR and NC are not included in the computation of any GPA. - h.
+Any GPA is rounded to the nearest decimal place using standard rounding rules that is it is rounded up with a value of 5 or greater in the first nonsignificant place and rounded down with a value of 4 or less in the first nonsignificant place